cosmos/ibc-rs/CONTRIBUTING.md

 review and merging.
 Larger change sets should be broken up across multiple PRs.
 Commits should be concise but informative, and moderately clean.
 Commits will be squashed into a single commit for the PR with all the commit messages.

-In order to help facilitate the PR review process, tag *one* person as the reviewer of the PR.
-If you are unsure of who to tag, your point of contact on the ibc-rs team is always a natural candidate; they'll make sure that the PR gets reviewed by whomever is most appropriate to review it.

 ## Responsibilities of a PR Reviewer